 A Vision for Chicago's 40th Ward

-As the 6th wealthiest city in the world, Chicago is a city that has the ability to solve major issues including poverty, systemic racism in its education systems, homelessness, economic inequality and so much more.
-The residents of this city are ready and willing for a new, progressive way forward, but the only thing missing is the political will.
+As the 6th wealthiest city in the world, Chicago has the ability to solve major issues like poverty, systemic racism in its education systems, homelessness, economic inequality and so much more.
+The residents of this city are ready and willing for a new, progressive way forward.
+The only thing that has been missing is the political will.

-We shouldn’t have to fight our elected officials in order for them to do what is right for the most marginalized and oppressed of this society- we should be working hand in hand with them.
-Government can be a force for good if we elect people who want good for all people in the city of Chicago and not just a handful of millionaires and billionaires.
-That’s why I’m running for Alderman of the 40th Ward, and that’s why these are my priorities.
+We shouldn’t have to fight our elected officials in order for them to do what is right for the most marginalized and oppressed of this society.
+Government can be a force for good if we elect people who want what is best for all Chicagoans, who push for policies that place power in the hands of the community and not just a handful of millionaires and billionaires.
+That’s why I’m running for Alderman of the 40th Ward, and that’s why these are my priorities: